I found this note, nailed onto a tree on my front lawn. I really don’t know how to describe it. I’ll just let you read it yourself.

 I saw you, a pale thing, so thin, your eyes so red, at a seat that should have been empty.

 I saw the fireflies flying around you, flickering.
 Dozens of them, never straying far from you.

 I saw them going through you, and coming out through your skin, like you were a mist to them.
 Can you believe I thought you were a ghost?

 No one else seemed to acknowledge the new stranger sitting at the back of the class.
 Class after class, hour after hour passed as I waited for something to happen.
 For someone to notice you, for you to leave, for you to let out a ghoulish scream and claw at me like in the horror story I was certain I was in.
 But nothing happened.

 Teachers came and went.
 My classmates laughed and slept, and you just sat there.

-The bell rung for recess.
+The bell rang for recess.
 The other kids ran to their mundanities for the day, leaving me and you together in the empty classroom.
 You stood up and pulled a chair from the desk next to you, making it face your desk.
-You turned your head to me and spoke
+You turned your head to me and spoke.